sophie-thomson/mad-hatters-personality-quiz/README.md

 ***Description***

-- A brief descrpition of the characteristics that make you like your character.
+- A brief description of the characteristics that make you like your character.

 ***Repeat Quiz Button***